 - Amount of Wager per hand

 - Time spent at the table

-- Table game house edge being played
+- The table game house edge is being played.

 - Average hands played per hour.

 But any video format, including stadium gaming, is more like slots and video poker, where the casino software decides your play and your points.

 NOW A WORD OF CAUTION FROM OUR FRIEND, THE CASINO ANSWER MAN JOHN GROCHOWSKI:

 CHECK THE PAYOFFS – “Given the basic strategy for a single-deck game, the house edge is about 2.5 percent.
 If you got the total 3-2 payoff on blackjacks, it would be a 0.24 percent game, but even money paid on two-card 21s adds 2.27 percent to the house edge.
 That’s equivalent to a slot payback percentage of 97.5 percent, so it’s a higher payback than on penny slots.
 Returns vary from game to game, casino to casino, and jurisdiction to jurisdiction, but penny slot paybacks almost always are less than 90 percent.

 FASTER PLAY – A word of caution: video blackjack plays much faster than table blackjack.
 The video game doesn’t need time to deal cards with other players, settle bets, stack chips in trays, buy-ins, cash-outs of multiple players, shuffles, or cuts.
 You can play as fast as possible as a video player, make decisions, and hit the buttons.
 You might play only 50 to 60 hands per hour at a full table.
 If you’re betting $10 a hand, you risk $500 to $600.
 At your video blackjack game, it’s easy to get in 500 hands per hour.
 Even with $1 bets, you’re betting $500 per hour.